mb-tec/SuperMessenger/README.md

 ?>
 ```

-Format could be changed in config :
+Format could be changed in supermessenger.local.php which will be moved in "/config/autoload" :

 ```php
 'super_messenger' => array(